Did that title make you nervous?

 Step 2: Fix What’s Slowing You Down

 Start with images.
-Uncompressed images are the #1 cause of bloat.
+Unoptimized images are the #1 source of bloat.

 Always test multiple URLs—not just your homepage.
-Long-form articles or pages with many images are more likely to have issues.
+Long-form articles, collection pages, and pages with many images or embeds are more likely to have issues.

 Mobile Usability Is No Longer Optional